SeaWulf Quick Start Guide

 module avail

-# Load commonly needed software
+# Load software into your environment

 module load slurm